peasantsboot/MigrationExercise/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/Select_Create.png)

-4. Enter a Request Name such as **UserXX-Evaluation** where **XX** is the user id assigned to you and choose a Data Extraction Request from the drop-down or the one you executed previously.
-For this specific run of your scenario evaluation, enter an Evaluation Run Name such as **UserXX-EvaluationRun** (where **XX** is your user from 00 to 99) and a Description.
+4. Enter a Request Name such as **UserXX-Evaluation** where **XX** is the user id assigned to you and choose the existing Data Extraction Request from the drop-down.
+For this specific run of your scenario evaluation, enter an Evaluation Run Name such as **UserXX-Evaluation-Run** (where **XX** is your user from 00 to 99) and a Description.

 <br>![](/exercises/ex1/images/Create_Sce_Eval.png)